Pablo400-glitch/Proyecto_2D_Unity/README.md

 - `EnemyDeath`: The enemy death sound effect is played when the enemies die.
 (EnemyHealth.cs)
 - `BackgroundMusic`: The background music is played during the game and is looped to create a continuous experience.

+## Animations

+I added animations to each game entity to make the gameplay more dynamic and engaging.
+For the player character, I implemented animations for idle, walking, jumping, shooting, ducking, and taking damage.
+For the enemies, I included animations for idle and either movement or jumping, depending on their behavior.

 ## Scripts

 ### Player